fhwn-ac-at/dracula-Jaken42/README.md

 ### Examples

 I have provided a few text files with examples in snakes_and_ladders/examples/.

-Redirect their contents to the program to try them out!
+Use the make commands `run1` through `run4` to try them out, or write `make run file=filename` to easily pass your own text file with flags!